-The Best Speech Recognition Software: A Fight To The Death
+The Best Voice Recognition Software: A Fight To The Death

 Voice recognition is becoming vastly popular with its presence in our homes and work-places increasing each year.

-But with that popularity comes an increase in service providers and with that comes the question: which speech recognition system is the best?
+But with that popularity comes an increase in service providers and with that comes the question: which voice recognition system is the best?
 Well, there is only one way to find out… FIGHTTTTTT!

 Just kidding.
-Instead, we simply decided to test the top six speech recognition engines out there against each other.
+Instead, we simply decided to test the top six voice recognition engines out there against each other.

 Now we know what you’re thinking… We’re a speech recognition provider ourselves, so will it be fair?
 Our answer to that is yes!
 We may be advocates for Dragon speech recognition, but first and foremost we are The Speech Recognition People.